fortran-lang/fpm/README.md

 Fortran Package Manager is an early prototype.
 You can use it to build and package your Fortran projects, as well as to include supported Fortran dependency projects.
-However, fpm's behavior can change in the future.
+As a prototype, changes to fpm's behavior and inputs may occur as development continues.
 Please follow the [issues](https://github.com/fortran-lang/fpm/issues) to contribute and/or stay up to date with the development.